tongueroo/aws-rds/README.md

 $ aws-rds create my-db --profile my-db --db-name mydbname
 ```

+* my-db will be the RDS database identifier show on the AWS console
+* mydbname is the database name that contains the tables

+## Convention

 By convention, the profile is name of the db.
-So the command above can be shortened to:
+So the command above could be shortened to:

 ```
 $ aws-rds create my-db --db-name mydbname